manikhanuja/data-science/CodeBook.md

 - An identifier of the subject who carried out the experiment.

 ## Transformation Performed on Measurement Means
-All variables are the mean of a measurement for each subject and activity.
-This is indicated by the initial Mean in the variable name.
-All values are floating point numbers.
+All attributes in the resulting data set are the average of each variable for each activity and subject.
+Data type for all the columns except subject & activity is numeric.
+Subject is integer & activity belongs to factor class.
+Further details are provided in the Attribute Information section below.

 ## Attribute Information:
  - *subject:* the integer subject ID.
 There are 30 subjects within an age bracket of 19-48 years.
- - *activity:* the string activity name
+ - *activity:* the factor activity name, with the following 6 levels.
      * Walking
      * Walking Upstairs
      * Walking Downstairs